romankagan/zio/README.md

  - **High-performance**.
 Build scalable applications with 100x the performance of Scala's `Future`.
  - **Type-safe**.
 Use the full power of the Scala compiler to catch bugs at compile time.
  - **Concurrent**.
-Easily build concurrent apps without deadlocks, race conditions, or complexity.
+Build concurrent apps without deadlocks, race conditions, or complexity.
  - **Asynchronous**.
 Write sequential code that looks the same whether it's asynchronous or synchronous.
  - **Resource-safe**.
 Build apps that never leak resources (including threads!), even when they fail.
  - **Testable**.
 Inject test services into your app for fast, deterministic, and type-safe testing.